Leashes, Collars, Harnesses: Best Gear for Positive Training

 Again, you have to decide which equipment best suits your dog.
 Keep the pros and cons of each training tool in mind, be true to your training philosophy, listen to and respect your dog, and let the sun shine.

-Pat Miller is Training Editor of Whole Dog Journal.
+Pat Miller, CBCC-KA, CPDT-KA, is Training Editor of Whole Dog Journal.